tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

  - Germ
 	 - Mask
 		 - perfect seal on the face
 	 - sickness will set if at any point the player breaths air: two phases
 	 - looking phase
+		 - Incredible hunger, insatiable
-		 - Start to hear the
+		 -
 	 - Integration
 		 - See the
+ - Set tone
+	 - Stalks
+	 - Parasitic grape like vine, large crackly
  - Core puzzle
 	 - What became of the soliders
 	 - What are they now